Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: What about the Entoto Mountains?

-A: The eucalyptus-forested hills above Addis at 3,000m — panoramic views of the entire city below.
+A: The eucalyptus-forested hills above Addis at 3,000m deliver panoramic views of the entire city below.
 Visit the Entoto Maryam Church (19th century, where Emperor Menelik II was crowned) and walk the trails in Entoto Natural Park (entry 50 ETB).
-The park has mountain biking too.
-Taxi from the center costs 500-800 ETB.
+The park offers mountain biking too.
+A taxi from the center costs 500-800 ETB.
 Allow a full morning.

 Remember: you're already at 2,400m, and Entoto adds another 600m.
 If you're feeling the altitude, save this for Day 3 or 4.